megaphone image

 • Certify on the FAFSA® that you are not in default on a deferral student loan, do not owe a refund on a federal grant, and will use federal student aid only for education purposes

-• Have financial need, which means that the Cost of Attendance at a college (which varies by school) is greater than your Expected Family Contribution
+• Have financial need, which means that the Cost of Attendance at a college (which varies by school) is greater than your Student Aid Index (SAI).
+The one exception is the Unsubsidized Federal Direct Student Loan, which can be offered to students regardless of financial need.

 More Information